ningg/Machine-Learning-Q-and-AI/docs/ch18/_books_ml-q-and-ai-ch18.md

 The conventional way to adapt or fine-tune an LLM for a new target domain or task is to use a supervised approach with labeled target data.
-For instance, the fine-tuning II approach allows us to adapt a pretrained LLM and fine-tune it on a target task such as sentiment classification, using a dataset that contains texts with sentiment labels like *positive*, *neutral*, and *negative*.
+For instance, the `fine-tuning II` approach allows us to adapt a pretrained LLM and fine-tune it on a target task such as sentiment classification, using a dataset that contains texts with sentiment labels like *positive*, *neutral*, and *negative*.

+> 监督微调，用有标签的目标数据集，训练 LLM 以适应新任务。

 Supervised fine-tuning is a foundational step in training an LLM.
-An additional, more advanced step is *reinforcement learning with human feedback (RLHF)*, which can be used to further improve the model's alignment with human preferences.
+An additional, more advanced step is `reinforcement learning with human feedback (RLHF)`, which can be used to further improve the model's alignment with human preferences.
 For example, ChatGPT and its predecessor, InstructGPT, are two popular examples of pretrained LLMs (GPT-3) fine-tuned using RLHF.

+> 强化学习，用人类反馈，训练 LLM 以适应人类偏好。

-In RLHF, a pretrained model is fine-tuned using a combination of supervised learning and reinforcement learning.
+In `RLHF`, a pretrained model is fine-tuned using a combination of supervised learning and reinforcement learning.
 This approach was popularized by the original ChatGPT model, which was in turn based on InstructGPT.
 Human feedback is collected by having humans rank or rate